This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Bacterial meningitis is inflammation of the lining that surrounds and protects your child's brain and spinal cord.
 The inflammation is caused by a bacterial infection and can be life-threatening.

-Bacterial meningitis is caused by bacteria found in the mouth, throat, or nose.
-The bacteria are spread from an infected person to another by coughing, kissing, or sharing food or drinks.
+The bacteria are found in the mouth, throat, or nose.
+They are spread from an infected person to another by coughing, kissing, or sharing food or drinks.
 It can also spread from an ear, nose, throat, sinus, or brain infection.
 A head injury or head surgery may also spread the infection.

 What are the signs and symptoms of bacterial meningitis?